 Your trivago profile isn’t an online feature that you simply set and forget.
 As with any platform you use for your online presence, you need to keep up appearances by regularly jumping into this virtual space to ensure that it’s always fresh, complete, and up to date.

-And that matters more than ever on metasearch, like trivago, in this new travel-industry environment.
+And that matters more than ever on a leading, global metasearch platform like trivago.

 To help your hotel profile stand out from the competition in search results and persuade potential guests into booking (directly) with you, here’s a look at three ways you can elevate your booking appeal on trivago.